 - having a history of pregnancy loss or preterm birth

 The normal symptoms of pregnancy and the symptoms of complications are sometimes hard to distinguish.
 Although many problems are mild and don’t progress, you should always contact your doctor if you have any concerns during your pregnancy.
 Most pregnancy complications are manageable with prompt treatment.

 High blood pressure occurs when the arteries that carry blood from the heart to the organs and the placenta are narrowed.
 High blood pressure is associated with a higher risk of many other complications, like preeclampsia.
-It also puts the woman at a higher risk of having a baby well before your due date.
+It puts you at a higher risk of having a baby well before your due date.
 This is called preterm delivery.
 It also increases your risk of having a baby who’s small.
 It’s important to control your blood pressure with medications during pregnancy.

 Gestational diabetes occurs when your body cannot process sugars effectively.
 This leads to higher-than-normal levels of sugar in the bloodstream.
-Some women will need to modify their meal plan to help control blood sugar levels.
+Some women will need to modify their meal plans to help control blood sugar levels.
 Others may need to take insulin to keep their blood sugar levels in control.
 Gestational diabetes usually resolves after pregnancy.

 Preeclampsia is also called toxemia.
 It occurs after the first 20 weeks of a pregnancy and causes high blood pressure and problems with your kidneys.
 The only cure for preeclampsia is delivery of the baby and placenta to prevent the disease from progressing.
 Your doctor will discuss the risks and benefits regarding timing of delivery.
 Your doctor may induce labor if you’re 37 to 40 weeks pregnant.

 Preterm labor occurs when you go into labor before week 37 of your pregnancy.
-This is before the baby’s organs, such as the lungs and the brain, have finished developing.
-Medications can be used to stop labor.
-Bed rest is usually advised to keep the baby from being born too early.
+This is before your baby’s organs, such as the lungs and the brain, have finished developing.
+Certain medications can stop labor.
+Doctors usually recommend bed rest to keep the baby from being born too early.